zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Use Caution When Making Streams Parallel

+__Tag__
+* Stream Parallel
+* Reference Locality

 Stream API provides `.parallel()` to convert a single-threaded streaming process into a multi-threaded one, which involves `spliting/reducing/combining/locking` etc. With the overhead, it provides __potential__ performance improvement (in a multi-core machine).

-Internally, the parallelism is realized based on some heuristics.
+Internally, the parallelism is realized based on some _heuristics.
 So there is NO guarantee that the converted streaming process will have consistent behavior or return correct results.
-In other words, the builtin heuristics might or might not cover the computation logic that you have written in `Stream API`.
+In other words, __the builtin heuristics might or might not__ be sufficient to correctly translate the computation logic that you have written in `Stream API`.
 When it doesn't, unexpected behavior might occur.

 Practically speaking, it rarely provides benefits over cost.
 However we need to understand that performance gains from parallelism are best on streams over `Arrays/IntIterables/LongIterables/ArrayList/HashMap/HashSet/ConcurrentHashMap` because:
   * they can be accurately and cheaply splitted into subsets.